eecs280staff/tutorials/docs/setup_caen.md

 $
 ```

-Open a second terminal and run an `rsync` command, which uses `ssh` and our new configuration.
-Notice that no authentication is required.
-Cool!
+Open a second terminal and run an `rsync` command, which uses the new configuration.
+No authentication is required!
 ```console
 $ rsync -rtv --exclude '.git*' ../p1-stats/ awdeorio@login-course.engin.umich.edu:p1-stats-copy/
 building file list ... done